kazimis/Node.JS-Huffman-Encoding-App/README.md

 I use two communication methods function call and running language as executable file.
 In function call I used [Napi] to add [C++] addon in [Nodejs].
 The second method that I used is calling [python] script from [Nodejs] child process.

 ## How to run this App
+To run this app it requires vagrant and Node.js.
 ```python
 vagrant up
 vagrant provision